PudgyPoppins/caps/README.md

 * ## User system / user classess

 	* create groups | https://docs.djangoproject.com/en/3.0/ref/contrib/auth/#django.contrib.auth.models.Group
+	* if you're a moderator or nonprofit representative, this'll show up on your user profile
 	* ### Reporting System
 		* If a nonprofit is flagged true, then send an email with the reason | https://docs.djangoproject.com/en/3.0/topics/email/#send-mass-mail
 			* scratch that... first, add a many to many field of reasons, similar to tags, to nonprofits and networks.
 Then, if they have a reason, it will automatically pop up as flagged in the template view.
 		* reports should probably be a separate model that has a many to many relationship with nonprofits and networks, and could be assigned or deleted
 		* when a user gets their own account reported, they see a warning message in the top of their profile, and their background image in the navbar turns red | https://docs.djangoproject.com/en/3.0/ref/contrib/messages/#expiration-of-messages
 * ## Calendar
-	* REMOVE THE CALENDAR AUTO-TITLE GENERATE THING, just set title to be null and blank, and just put it as a hidden field!
-	* when I add the calendars to the user detail page, the network detail page, and the nonprofit detail page, wrap this around a tag with the id #calendar
+	* fix rrule events
+	* add some way to have a created_by attribute to events.
+If you created a network event, or if you are a nonprofit rep, or if it's your personal user event that you created, then add "editable" in fullcalendar
+	* since I have sign up events, I'll have to somehow adjust the repeating thing, because you could sign up on one week, but the next week, you would be still be signed up which is bad.
+Or, easy route, sign ups are incompatable with repeating events!
+	* Users can 'subscribe' to network calendars and nonprofit calendars, adding all of these events to their calendar.
+They can also just add specific events to their cals
 	* In the javascript for the event update/create, I'm going to have to override some things; the calendar will be determined by an html created dropdown that has the values for the other nonprofits in the network, and their own user calendar.
 When this dropdown value changes, it automatically redirects them to the respective createview/update view of that calendar.
-If the "all_day" checkmark is clicked, then the starting and ending times will be set to 00:00 and 00:00 for the entire day
 	* create views and forms
 		* events and calendars will all have crud views.
 Events will have detail views.
-When going to what would be a calendar detail view, it'll just redirect you to the page that that calendar appears on (network detail, nonprofit detail, user detail only if you're the user, otherwise error)
-	* have a network calendar with all of the events of all of the nonprofits on it, and a nonprofit calendar with specific events on it
+		* Finish adding sign-ups to Events.
+Users can sign up (many users can sign up to one calendar event, so like a reverse fk), but you can also sign up without an account, you just leave your name and email.
+Furthermore, sign-up event creators can add

 	* import events from a google cal
 	* rss feeds
 	* it's called calendar, but do I even want to show a calendar screen?
 Could it be like this?: https://www.kpcw.org/community-calendar#stream/0

+* ##Organizations
+	* Organizations are a way for groups of users to connect to specific nonprofits and networks
-	* users can have their own calendars that have their own events on them.
-They could choose to subscribe to certain nonprofits / networks, and get events from there, and add their own events.
+	* Organizations need to have their own calendars, so their own calendar views and urls in cal.urls.py, and their own model in cal.models.py, and probably some stuff in the admin site, too
 * ## Later:
 	* 404 error page isn't getting css.
 	* When making the site look good, I'll probably have to override all of the forms with custom elements.
 See nonprofit_map and change all of that dom element creation stuff that I did.